 Looking at Douyin and Toutiao, there are 3 main types of paid ads:

-- Open Screen ads (brand takeover): These types of advertisements can be seen when the application is opened and they display for three seconds or five seconds, depending on the format (static or Dynamic) – The main advantage of open screen ads is that there isn’t any visual interferences and all focus will remain focused solely upon the displayed ad.
+- Open Screen ads (brand takeover): These types of advertisements can be seen when the application is opened and they display for three seconds or five seconds, depending on the format (static or Dynamic) – The main advantage of open screen ads is that there aren’t any visual interferences and all focus will remain focused solely upon the displayed ad.

-- Feeds Ads: On Douyin, brands can promote short videos from 5 to 60, which are displayed as native ads into users’ feeds.
+- Feeds Ads: On Douyin, brands can promote short videos from 5 to 60, which are displayed as native ads in users’ feeds.
 It is perfectly integrated into the Douyin flow, making these ads less intrusive for users while still giving brands the exposure they are looking for.

-- Stickers Ads: Brands can now create customized stickers for Douyin videos, it a way to create interaction with users.
+- Stickers Ads: Brands can now create customized stickers for Douyin videos, it is a way to create interaction with users.
 The app’s users add these witty advertisements into their clips and produce high-quality content with increased engagement rates!